NG-NEST/ng-nest/lib/ng-nest/ui/crumb/examples/en_US/default/separator/readme.md

 ---
 order: 3
-label: '分隔符'
+label: 'Separator'
 ---

-使用 `separator` 来设置节点与节点之间的分隔符。
+Use `separator` to set the separator between nodes.